ir-engine/developer-docs/docs/manual/03_modules/01_engine/06_actionsEventSourcing.md

 Event sourcing is a method for managing state changes by recording a series of discrete actions instead of directly modifying the application state.
 This approach ensures that all peers in a networked environment maintain a consistent and synchronized state.

 :::hint{type="info"}
-For an overview of state management and how event sourcing integrates with Hyperflux, refer to the [State Management documentation](https://docs.ir.world/developers/state-management).
+For an overview of state management and how event sourcing integrates with Hyperflux, refer to the [state management documentation](https://docs.ir.world/developers/state-management).
 :::

 ## Actions definition